How to Make Your Own Dog Waste Composter!

 - When you travel, utilize those biodegradable dog waste bags, and dispose of them properly.
 It's at least more effective than non-biodegradable.

-Here are the instructions we'll be following to make our dog waste composting system.
+Here are the instructions to make your own dog waste composting system.

 - Locate a nice sunny open spot in the yard away from trees to keep the root system out.